tylerbarnum/perchlorate-metagenome-2018/README.md

 The notebook summarize-community.ipynb produces plots for summarizing the community based on coverage and replication data (externally produced) and functional annotations using custom HMMs and thresholds (generated here with the program hmmer).

+#### Example: Summary of community
 ![example plot](https://github.com/tylerbarnum/perchlorate-metagenome-2018/blob/master/data/output/community-summary.png)

+Figures in paper:
-Figure 1: Summary of energy metabolism genes, abundance, and activity of metagenome-assembled genomes.
+- Figure 1: Summary of energy metabolism genes, abundance, and activity of metagenome-assembled genomes.

-Figure 5: Relative abundance of metabolisms.
+- Figure 5: Relative abundance of metabolisms.

 Dependencies:
 - hmmer v.
 3.1b2+ (must be installed and in the path)
 - Python 3.7

 Input:
 - ./data/genomes-data.csv table with genome data (coverage and index of replication)
 - ./data/genomes/ directory with protein annotations for each genome in a separate .faa file
 - For each protein (e.g. rpS3), an HMM (rpS3.hmm) and threshold score (rpS3.T)